Dogs bite about 4.5 million Americans each year

 Dogs are often referred to as “Man’s Best Friend,” unfortunately dogs are animals, animals are unpredictable, and animals often bite causing potentially devastating injuries.
 In reality, domestic dogs bite about 4.5 million Americans each year, half of which are children between the ages of 5 and 9.
 According to the Centers for Disease Control, one in five (20%) of these dog bites lead to an injury requiring medical attention.
 Although strays or other strange dogs can be the culprits, most attacks are caused by a familiar dog, such as a friend’s pet or even the family dog.

 If you or someone you love has been injured by a dog bite, you have a right to pursue fair compensation for your injuries, pain and suffering, and other financial losses.
-With more than 22 years of legal experience, our Bothell and Mill Creek personal injury lawyers know what it takes to successfully recover the money you deserve.
+With more than 22 years of legal experience, our Bothell, Mill Creek, Edmonds and Lynnwood personal injury lawyers know what it takes to successfully recover the money you deserve.

 What makes us different

 - Experienced lawyer and former insurance claims adjuster finalize cases.

 - 5% less fees than any other lawyer guarenteed.

 - 30 day no fee customer satisfaction period.

 If you have been bitten by a dog, you are entitled to recover fair and adequate compensation for losses and damages.
 These might include a broad range of damages suffered by the victim.
 The two main areas of harm are economic damages and non-economic damages, which can include: